Martinsbl/nrf5-mpu-examples/nrf5-mpu-free-fall-interrupts/README.md

 # Free fall example for nRF5x and MPU9150
-This example will not work on MPU60x0 and MPU9150 as they don't have the same free fall detection hardware as the MPU9150
+This example will not work on MPU60x0 and MPU9255 as they don't have the same free fall detection hardware as the MPU9150.
+Nor will it work with SPI interface as MPU9150 only supports the TWI interface.

 # Tested on:
 * MPU9150
 * nRF51 DK (PCA10028)
 * nRF52 DK (PCA10040)
 * SDK 11.0.0
-* <b>Not tested on PCA10036</b>
+* SDK 11.0.0

 # How to use:
 * All examples are made for SDK 11.0.0.
 Other SDKs will not work.
 Download zip file and extract to "sdk_11.0.0_folder\examples"